hotstone228/ioc-checker-playwright/README.md

 Open <http://localhost:8000> and paste any text containing IOCs.
 The left pane auto-parses as you type (or after uploading a file) and the right pane groups detected IOCs by type such as IPv4/IPv6, domains, URLs, hashes, emails and many others.
 Only IOCs supported by the chosen provider expose a **Scan** button, or use **Scan all** to submit every scannable IOC.
 Scan results appear inline next to each IOC with icons and tags, and **Copy malicious** copies all detected malicious IOCs to your clipboard.

-Use the **Provider** dropdown to select which reputation service to query.
+Use the **Provider** dropdown in the **Advanced Settings** section to select which reputation service to query.
 Results are rendered inline with icons and a concise summary of reputation, detection counts, and any tags associated with the IOC.

 ### Configuration